THE DOVER WAR MEMORIAL PROJECT

 Hobbs, H. J.

 Henry John Hobbs was aged 70 when he died at the Royal Victoria Hospital, Waldershare, on 28 October 1940, after having been injured four days before at Martin.
-He was buried at East Langdon
+He was buried at East Langdon.

 Hogben, F. J.

-Frederick James Hogben.
-He died on 23 March 1942, aged 55, at East Kent Garage.
-He was the "dearly loved" husband of Annie Barbara Hogben, of 25 Buckland Avenue
+Frederick James Hogben was the "dearly loved" husband of Annie Barbara Hogben, née Bailey, of 25 Buckland Avenue.

 Hogben, H. S. and K. L. C.